 - An order is generated when a customer purchases an item from your store.

 - An order can be created manually in your store’s Admin panel

 This guide covers how to create a manual order in the Admin Panel.

 To create a new order manually, go into the Admin Interface, click the “Orders” tab and then click the “New Order” button.

 Type the name of the product you would like to add to the order in the search field.
-A list of matching products and variants combinations will show up in the drop-down menu.
+A list of matching product and variant combinations will show up in the drop-down menu.
 Select the product/variant option you want to add to the order.

 The interface will show you how many of that product/variant you currently have “on hand”.
 Enter the quantity to add to the new order, and click the “Add” icon next to the item.

 The system creates the order and shows you the line items in it.